 There is a growing body of work, models, and frameworks in addition to grassroots, grasstops, and government efforts regarding emergency management and disaster relief practices to ensure Latino and other diverse communities are prepared for, appropriately respond to, and recover from disasters, such as hurricanes, heatwaves, severe storms and flooding.
+When wildfires take place, wildfire smoke is widespread and can last for days.
+Low-income and minority community homes often don't have the necessary air filters or are unaware of the effects of wildfire smoke.
+During wildlife season, the west typically has the worst air-quality in the nation.
 It is our job in the west, to acknowledge wildfires as equally catastrophic disasters that have the potential to devastate our communities, especially marginalized and vulnerable populations.
+Wildfires can also indirectly affect vulnerable populations during mandatory wildfire evacuation orders.
+Some vulnerable populations will not be able to offset the costs of lodging, transportation, and meals.
+These costs are oftentimes not covered by insurances.
 In the face of rising temperatures, a more arid climate, and a growing wildland urban interface, acting now is particularly critical for Latino communities living in these fire prone regions with inequitable access to resources and services.